polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-launch/chain-spec.md

 description: Describes the role of the chain specification in a network, how to specify the chain specification to use when starting a node, and how to customize and distribute chain specifications.
 ---

 A _chain specification_ is the collection of information that describes a Polkadot SDK-based network.
-When starting a node, a chain specification is usually a crucial parameter, providing the genesis configurations, bootnodes, and other parameters relating to the network.
+When starting a node, a chain specification is a crucial parameter, providing the genesis configurations, bootnodes, and other parameters relating to that particular network.
 It identifies the network that a blockchain node connects to, the other nodes that it initially communicates with, and the initial state that nodes must agree on to produce blocks.

 The chain specification is defined using the [`ChainSpec` struct](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/struct.GenericChainSpec.html){target=_blank}.

 !!!note "This page has a companion reference document"
     To learn more about the particularities about chain specifications (and more specifically, the `chain-spec-builder` tool), [refer to the reference document.](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/chain_spec_genesis/index.html){target=_blank}

-The `ChainSpec` struct separates the information required for a chain into two parts:
+The [`ChainSpec` struct](https://paritytech.github.io/polkadot-sdk/master/parachain_template_node/chain_spec/type.ChainSpec.html){target=_blank} separates the information required for a chain into two parts:

 - A client specification that contains information used by the _outer node_ to communicate with network participants and send data to telemetry endpoints.
 Many of these chain specification settings can be overridden by command-line options when starting a node or can be changed after the blockchain has started